maroba/numgrids/README.md

 # numgrids

-Working with numerical grids made easy.
+Working with numerical grids made easy in any number of dimensions.

 ## Installation